UCD-GW-Nitrate/npsat_engine/examples/box2D/Readme.md

 ---
 ## 1st Example (BOX2D_01)
 ### Domain
-The domain of the 2D problem is a vertical cross section of a hypothetical aquifer that is 5 km long.
+The domain for the 2D test problems is a vertical cross section of a hypothetical aquifer that is 5 km long.
-The depth of the aquifer is 300 m.
+The depth of the aquifer is set to 300 m.
 The initial estimation of the top elevation is at 30 m above msl, and the bottom elevation is set to -270 m.
 Initially the domain was discretized into 10 columns and 4 layers.

 <img src="box2d_01_init_mesh.png" alt="Initial Mesh" width="700"/>